Evidence for multiband superconductivity and charge density waves in Ni-doped ZrTe$_2$: Methods

 The measurements of electrical resistivity, specific heat and magnetization were carried out with options of the Quantum Design Physical Property Measurement System (PPMS-9), equipped with a 9\,T superconducting magnet.
 Resistivity measurements were performed using a 4-wire configuration, where 4 copper leads were attached to the sample using Ag paste.
+The typical contact resistance was $\approx 1.5\,\Omega$.
 For the measurements of specific heat, using a relaxation technique, a thin layer of N-grease was spread over the sapphire sample platform in order to provide thermal coupling between the sample, heater, and temperature sensor.
 The addenda was calibrated with an approximately 1 K spacing between points, in order to avoid convoluting the phase transition of the N-grease in the measurement \cite{bunting1969,quantum}.
-The magnetization measurements were performed using the vibrating sample magnetomer (VSM).
+The magnetization measurements were performed using the vibrating sample magnetomer (VSM) of PPMS.
+For the magnetization measurements the samples were positioned with the $c$-axis perpendicular with the magnetic field.